kids-first/kf-germline-workflow/docs/GERMLINE_SV_README.md

 ## Input Files

 At the moment the workflow uses only a few inputs:
-- `germline_bam`: The germline BAM input that has been aligned to a reference genome.
+- `germline_reads`: The germline BAM/CRAM input that has been aligned to a reference genome.
-- `indexed_reference_fasta`: The reference genome fasta (and associated indicies) to which the germline BAM was aligned.
+- `indexed_reference_fasta`: The reference genome fasta (and associated indicies) to which the germline BAM/CRAM was aligned.
 - `annotsv_annotations_dir`: These annotations are simply those from the install-human-annotation installation process run during AnnotSV installation (see: https://github.com/lgmgeo/AnnotSV/#quick-installation).
 Specifically